sotte/colemak_wide_xkb/README.rst

         </configItem>
     </layout>

-colemak_wide is the name of the layout to include.
+colemak_wide/colemak_wide_alt is the name of the layout to include.